Gvte-Kali/Whistor/README.md

 ## Client setup

+> [!NOTE]
+> **Mobile (Android / iOS) — Recommended ✅**
+> Element on mobile works perfectly with whistor out of the box.
+> All features are functional: E2EE, device verification, notifications, file sharing.

+> [!WARNING]
+> **Desktop (Linux / macOS / Windows) — Use with caution ⚠️**
+> Desktop clients require manual proxy configuration to route traffic through Tor.
+> Some features may not work correctly depending on the client and configuration used.
+> The most reliable desktop approach is **Cinny via Tor Browser** as described below.

 All clients connect to whistor via **Tor Browser** using a dedicated persistent profile.
 This approach works on every OS, requires no proxy configuration, and keeps your whistor session completely separate from your regular browsing.